CenterForSpatialResearch/mapping_architecture_urbanism_humanities/09_WebMapping2.md

 ### About those rats...

 Curious about rat communication?
 I was too.
-Check out the "New York" section of this _New York Times Magazine_ feature from a while back: [http://nytimes.com/voyages](http://nytimes.com/voyages)
+Check out the "New York" section of this _New York Times Magazine_ feature from awhile back: [http://nytimes.com/voyages](http://nytimes.com/voyages)

 ______________________________________________________________________________________________________________

 Tutorial written by Brian House for Mapping for Architecture, Urbanism, and the Humanities ([Fall 2018](https://github.com/brianhouse/mapping-architecture-urbanism-humanities)).
+Edited by Emily Fuhrman for Spring 2020.